-EBT (electronic benefits transfer) is a government-sponsored program designed to provide low-income households with the ability to purchase food.
+EBT, also known as electronic benefits transfer, is a government-sponsored program designed to provide low-income households with the ability to purchase food.
 Also referred to as food stamps, EBT uses a card similar to a debit card to enable program participants to buy eligible items.

 EBT benefits are redeemed at the checkout counter.
 The EBT card is swiped and the cost of eligible food items is deducted from the participant’s monthly benefits.
 Aside from hot foods, nearly any type of food product (including seeds for planting) can be purchased using EBT.